PetaVision/OpenPV/docs/doxygen/src/install_osx.md

 ----------------------------------
 Xcode is needed by homebrew and gcc/g++/clang.
 Here's how to get it.
 - Go to the Apple App Store and search for Xcode
-- Click get, then install.
+- Click 'GET', then 'INSTALL'.
 Put in your Apple ID information
 - After it's installed, we need to accept the Xcode license.
    + Run the Xcode application
    + Follow the onscreen prompt until you see the main Xcode screen